 Using the previous example again, you have several packages of different sizes.
 However, this time you do not try to pack the ordered goods into one container, but you want to use the smallest possible number of the smallest containers you have.
 In practice, this means that the Pack a Shipment algorithm may point to one package or several different packages.

 Of course, the Pack a Shipment algorithm can be used to determine the number of cardboard boxes, containers, van or other cargo spaces needed.

 The benefits of using algorithms in e-commerce

-If you combine the results of the single container packing and multi bin packing algorithms with courier rates, you will obtain the following benefits:
+If you combine the results of the Try Out Box Sizes and Pack a Shipment algorithms with courier rates, you will obtain the following benefits:

 - quick estimation of the shipping cost of the order – both the customer and the owner of the online store get information about the real cost of a specific shipment at the shopping cart level, avoiding the use of an average fee, which is either insufficient or significantly exceeds the real cost of shipping and someone (the customer or the store owner) must pay for the difference (pay or collect a fee without real justification),

 - visualization of the arrangement of goods – the owner of the online store receives information about the arrangement of the goods – ready instructions for the packer,

 - time saving opportunities – with the use of algorithms, the processes of selecting a container or containers and the way the goods are arranged inside them takes a split second – entering data and doing calculations in a spreadsheet takes several dozen, or even several hundred times longer,